WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 1. The back-end will send a range of dates to the database and query the expense results for those date ranges.
     - Will be displayed in form of a bar chart.

-## Requirement 6: The user may be able to load credit card reports directly into their expenses for effeciency

-## Requirement 7: The user shall be able to access the application without internet access.
+## Requirement 6: The user shall be able to access the application without internet access.
 1. Set to run on a local system which doesn't require internet access.

-## Requirement 8: The user shall be able to access all features with minimal amount of local storage
+## Requirement 7: The user shall be able to access all features with minimal amount of local storage
 1. The program is extremely small (< 1GB) and stores less than 1GB.